aldryn/aldryn-boilerplate-bootstrap3/docs/guidelines/comments.rst

 When using comments inline, make use of the appropriate formats:

 - ``{# ... #}`` or ``{% comment %} ... {% endcomment %}`` for Django templates and **never** ``<!-- ... -->``
-- ``// ...`` and ``/* ... */`` for SASS and JavaScript
+- ``// ...`` and ``/* ... */`` for Sass and JavaScript

 Notes
 *****

-We also use several comment helpers which, if you configured them in your editor, add additional highlighting to your
+We also use several comment helpers which, if configured in your editor, add additional highlighting to your code:
-code:

 | **FIXME:**
 | to annotate problems with the code